 Rule 6 – Listen to Each Person in the Band

-There is an art to listening, which you can practise at home with your favourite music.
+There is an art to listening, which you can practice at home with your favorite music.
 Pick a song and in your head listen just to what the bass player is doing.
 Then, do it with the drum rhythm and finally the guitarists.
 Choose what you would play to add something fresh.
-If you are not sure, than do some research on licks or rhythm chords, until you have a clear idea and have practised them.
+If you are not sure then do some research on licks or rhythm chords until you have a clear idea and have practiced them.